 Public safety employers continue to be bedeviled by some of the requirements of the Fair Labor Standards Act (FLSA).
-High up there on the list of problems is how to calculate the overtime rate under the FLSA.
+High up there on the list of problems in calculating the overtime rate under the FLSA.
 Here’s a primer on the basics.

 Think of the regular rate as a fraction.
 The numerator (or top half) of the fraction is all “remuneration for employment.”
 The denominator of the fraction is “hours worked.”
 The process seems simple.
 Count up remuneration for employment, divide it by hours worked, and you’ve got the regular rate of pay.
 Multiply it by 1.5 and you’ve got the FLSA overtime rate.

 But there are complexities.
 The first is that the regular rate must be recalculated every week.
 For police and fire employees covered by the Section 7(k) exemption, the regular rate must be recalculated every work period.
 Because either the numerator or the denominator of the regular rate fraction can change from workweek to workweek, it is possible for the FLSA to demand a different overtime rate from workweek to workweek.

 The next complexity is figuring out what must be included in remuneration for employment.
 A good shorthand is that remuneration for employment includes virtually everything that shows up on an employee’s paycheck except holiday premium pay, compensation received when paid leave is used, reimbursement for expenses, and contract overtime premiums.
 This means that the regular rate fraction must include things like:

 - Hazardous Duty Pay

 Then there’s the denominator of the regular rate fraction – what should be included there?
 Unfortunately, there’s a raging debate on the issue.
 The better take would seem to be that the denominator is “regularly scheduled non-overtime hours worked.”
 That means that paid leave used by the employee should not be included in the denominator.
 It also means that overtime hours worked by the employee should not be included in the denominator.